 Participants receive a $300 research stipend and the opportunity to apply for additional funding for major research expenses, including travel.

-Participants are expected to attend all sessions of the workshop, which are held monthly from December 2019 through April 2020 on selected Tuesdays from 5:30-7:30 pm.
+Participants are expected to attend all sessions of the workshop, which are held monthly from December 2020 through April 2021 on selected Tuesdays from 5:30-7:30 pm.
 The spring semester concludes with a student-organized mini-conference at which participants present their thesis projects.
-The first workshop meeting is Tuesday, December 3, from 5:30-7:30 pm at the Townsend Center.
+The first workshop meeting is Tuesday, December 8, from 5:30-7:30 pm.